plexsystems/konstraint/README.md

 ## Experimental

-To further promote that the `.rego` file is the source of truth for policy, a form of block comments on each `violation` rule can be added that includes a human readible description of what the policy does.
+To further promote that the `.rego` file is the source of truth for policy, a form of block comments on each `violation` rule can be added that includes a human readable description of what the policy does.
 This comment block is also used to set the matchers on the `Constraint` itself.

 ```rego
 # All images deployed to the cluster must not contain a latest tag.